IlonaGA/Analysis-of-5--isomiR-targeting/README.md

 - The 5’-isomiR-gene interaction networks for each cancer from TCGA were constructed;
 - Dependency between the number of predicted targets and the number of anti-correlating targets was examined.

+### Conclusions:
+- Distribution of Spearmanʹs correlation coefficients between the number of predicted targets and the number of anti-correlating targets varies for different types of cancer.